shahinkar/Angular-SmartyStreets/README.md

 Address autocomplete in Angular 7 using Smartstreet API.

-For more details please visit https://dgexp.wordpress.com/2019/03/07/creating-autocomplete-addresses-in-angular-by-using-smartystreet-apis/
+For more details please visit this link (https://dgexp.wordpress.com/2019/03/07/creating-autocomplete-addresses-in-angular-by-using-smartystreet-apis)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.